Your source for free money tips and tutorials

 Although you do want to better yourself, and this isn't to say you should give up and accept less than to which you could aspire, but at some point, you need to be happy with what you have accomplished.
 You are the only one who can determine the level of success you will accept.
 If you feel you haven't reached your level yet, then work toward reaching it.

 There is no reason other than ego for one to try to appear to be a success when one is not.
 We think someone would be better served by keeping their money in the bank and have a savings account rather than to look like they have money and really have none.
 Why be fake?
-The desire to look like you have money can be a motivation actually to obtain money.
+Though the desire to look like you have money can be a motivation to actually obtain money.

 What will the fake person do when an emergency happens, and their bank account is empty?
 They won't be able to pay with the fancy new clothes they bought.
 When you get to the point where you are saving regularly and paying all of your bills every month, then you can begin to spend money on extraneous things.
 This philosophy is just our opinion.
 We are not saying to look sloppy, but you don't need to subsidize the companies that overcharge for their high-end brands that hardly make clothes better than reasonably priced brands.
 Just think about what you buy and be sure you are getting good value for what you pay.

 Would you like to know that you chose to buy more modest brands because you wanted to not because it was necessary?
 Sure, you aren't wearing expensive clothes or driving an expensive car.
-However, you have lots of money in the bank.
-Compared your finances to the person trying to look successful when really they are deep in debt and scarcely have any money in their savings account.
+However, you are better off because of it.
+Compare your finances to the person trying to look successful when really they are deep in debt and scarcely have any money in their savings account.
 And, you know that you might be able to retire someday, how nice!

 - Set Some Long Term Goals